 Rhianna Kennedy

 Rhianna is a Social Worker with experience across crisis housing, domestic and family violence services, community mental health, youth outreach, and out-of-home care.
-She works with young people and adults, focusing on trauma recovery, nervous system regulation, and building safety and connection in relationships.
+She works with women and girls aged 12+, with a focus on trauma recovery, nervous system regulation, and supporting clients to feel safer in themselves and in their relationships.

 • Complex trauma and PTSD